uclaopt/TMAC/doc/source/build.rst

 Requirements for Windows
 -------------------------
-You can either use MinGW or Cygwin to setup a coding environment to run MOTAC.
+You can either use MinGW or Cygwin to setup a coding environment to run TMAC.
 Here we include the installation instructions.

 Cygwin
 ^^^^^^^